Energy-Efficient Communication in the Presence of Synchronization Errors: Introduction

 \subsection{Summary of Results}

 In this paper, we consider communication channels which, in addition to synchronization errors, exhibit receiver noise.
 We model the end-to-end communication channel between the transmitter and the receiver as the concatenation of two sub-channels, as illustrated in Fig.~\ref{fig:fig_IDC_DMC}.
-The first sub-channel is an insertion/{\allowbreak}deletion channel (IDC), which models synchronization errors.
+The first sub-channel is a duplication/{\allowbreak}deletion channel (DDC), which models synchronization errors.
+This DDC is a sub-class of the more general insertion/{\allowbreak}deletion/{\allowbreak}substitution channels considered by Dobrushin \cite{dobrushin67} in that \textit{random} insertions (as opposed to duplications only) are not considered here.
 The second sub-channel is a noisy memoryless channel, which models errors due to the receiver noise.
-The concatenation of the two channels is an insertion/{\allowbreak}deletion/{\allowbreak}substitution channel.
+The concatenation of the two channels is a duplication/{\allowbreak}deletion/{\allowbreak}substitution channel.
 The details of this model are discussed in Section~\ref{sec:prob}.

 We first study communication systems with synchronization errors operating over Gaussian channels.
-We propose a new communication scheme that requires only loose synchronization between the transmitter and the receiver.
-Specifically, the scheme deals with the lack of transmitter-receiver synchronization by developing new pulse-position-modulation waveforms, where the signal energy is spread over increasing intervals and guard spaces of increasing lengths are introduced.
-Decoding at the receiver is based on a sequence of independent hypothesis tests.
+We propose a new communication scheme that requires only loose synchronization between the transmitter and the receiver. { Specifically, the scheme deals with the lack of transmitter-receiver synchronization by incorporating guard spaces into traditional pulse-position-modulation signaling.} Decoding at the receiver is based on a sequence of independent hypothesis tests.
 When the aforementioned durations are chosen appropriately, we show that the scheme asymptotically achieves the information-theoretically optimal performance in terms of the energy efficiency, i.e., the capacity per unit energy.
-In the process, we also establish that the lack of transmitter-receiver synchronization causes negligible loss in terms of energy efficiency.
+In the process, we also establish that { in regimes of practical interest} the lack of transmitter-receiver synchronization causes negligible loss in terms of energy efficiency. { We also consider the compound setting where even the statistical properties of synchronization errors are not known precisely a priori.
+For this setting, we show similar results by developing new pulse-position-modulation waveforms, where the signal energy is spread over increasing intervals and guard spaces of increasing lengths are introduced.}